The Mississippi Teaching and Certification Resource

 Mississippi Teacher Testing Requirements

 In order to become certified to teach in Mississippi, candidates must complete state testing requirements.
-Those seeking certification must first pass the Praxis I Reading, Writing, and Math basic skills test.
-After completing an educator preparation program, the Praxis II test must be passed in the candidate’s content area.
+Those seeking Mississippi educator certification must first pass the Praxis I Reading, Writing, and Math basic skills test.
+After completing a Mississippi teachers certification program, the Praxis II test must be passed in the candidate’s content area.
 For those who receive an alternate certificate through American Board Certification for Teacher Excellence, a Passport to Teaching subject exam is required.
 Only after completing these testing requirements may a person receive teacher certification.

 Mississippi Teacher Salary and Jobs